 I don't know why I'm explaining it in such detail as it's a very simple set up, kind of like the game itself.
 Alien Incident errs on the easy side of adventuring, perhaps being the easiest I've played without being specifically for young children.
 Most of the time the solutions are rather obvious, even if you haven't found the puzzle yet.
 There are a huge number of items to pick up and most of the time it'll be the solution to a riddle you've yet to come across.
 For example, by finding a growth formula in a fridge, you can expect to use it on the first plant you can interact with.
 Even the dreaded maze sections are a breeze to navigate (although I've included some maps just in case).
-To bypass the aforementioned unwinnable situation, just make sure your disguised as a jack-o-lantern before entering the alien space craft.
+To bypass the aforementioned unwinnable situation, just make sure you're disguised as a jack-o-lantern before entering the alien spacecraft.

 The game is just as charming as it is easy.
 Despite being developed by a Finnish company, the dialogue is well written and entertainingly told (even if the odd grammatical error and spelling mistake pops up).
 Ben is a likeable teen and everyone he encounters exudes an oddball nature that keeps you invested.
 The voice acting which is sadly limited to just the introduction is above average too.
 It makes you wonder why they didn't go the extra mile to include it throughout the entire game.

 The lack of speech is perhaps the only sign that this was developed by a small independent team.
 The VGA graphics are perhaps the best they could've been before the likes of Broken Sword and Blade Runner upped the graphical fidelity and the Windows OS became the norm.
 If this had come out in 1994 as originally planned it would've been spectacular.
-Even so, there are some nice graphical touches that bely its small budget and still hold up rather well.
+Even so, there are some nice graphical touches that belie its small budget and still hold up rather well.
 The delay was caused by a merger between two companies - Bloodhouse (the original developer) and Terramarque - to form Housemarque.
 The Amiga 1200 port was an unfortunate casualty but at least we got this DOS only version.